slowernews/hamster-system/README.md

 *MAIN FOLDER {project status} [project scope]*

+- main folder<sup> 2</sup>: **YOUR NAME**

 	First of all create a folder in a safe place of your disk.
-ALL your stuff will be stored there<sup> 2</sup>.
+	ALL your stuff will be stored there.

-- main folder: **YOUR NAME**

 - project status: **{ }**